My Plantiful Cooking

 • 2 cups oats (use gluten-free if needed)

-• 1 cup plant milk
+• 1 cup soy milk or other plant-based milk

-• ⅔ cup applesauce store-bought or homemade
+• ⅔ cup applesauce unsweetened

-• 2 tablespoons maple syrup
+• 2 tablespoons maple syrup or another liquid sweetener

 • 2 teaspoons baking powder